nhmvienna/nhmvienna.github.io/SeminarSeries.md

 We will **regularly inform you about upcoming events** via mail and will provide a shared calendar which will be updated at least two weeks ahead of upcoming meetings.
 Please share this information within your group and provide us with email addresses of additional potentially interested people.

 _Social event_
 To foster social interaction among colleagues and to continue discussing the topic of each meeting, we are planning to organize an apéro once per month.
-Apéro’s are a wonderful Swiss and French tradition, where people **come together to drink a glass of wine/beer and have some finger food to socialize** after an event :cocktail:.
+Apéro’s are a wonderful Swiss and French tradition, where people **come together to drink a glass of wine/beer and have some finger food to socialize** after an event.